andrebraga7/quotme/README.md

 </details><br/>

 ### Django-REST API Backend
-In order to develop this project I first developed the API backend using Django-REST Framework.
+In order to create this project I first developed the API backend using Django-REST Framework.
 More information and details of the API can be found in the [Quotme-api repository](https://github.com/andrebraga7/quotme-api)

 [Back to top](#table-of-content)